← Back to research

 Codex App

-Codex App is OpenAI's macOS desktop app for multi-agent coding workflows — featuring parallel worktrees, Skills, Automations, and unified sync across CLI and IDE.
+Codex App is OpenAI's desktop app for multi-agent coding workflows on macOS and Windows — featuring parallel worktrees, Computer Use, Skills, Automations, and remote control from ChatGPT mobile.

 Key takeaways